nmillin/uw_madison_omega/README.txt

 -Admin Menu (drupal.org/project/admin_menu)
 -Module Filter (drupal.org/project/module_filter)

+Modules for Production with Omega
+-Context -- Allows you to have conditions & reactions to determine block placement & delta.
+-Delta -- Allows you to save a Omega Zone & Region Configuration and then can set it for different Conditions using the Context Module.

-After you have installed the module & themes (Omega & UW_Madison_Omega) the theme will be a little out of wack.
+After you have installed the module & themes (Omega & UW_Madison_Omega) the theme will be a little out of wack.  /** update 1/15 - this should now line up correctly w/o extra padding **/
 This is because you need to add a menu to the very top of the page or add some extra CSS padding.

 -Add a Menu Block to the User Bar Second (make sure the title is set to <none>)